Account Monitoring

 ## Real-time balance via WebSocket

 REST polling provides point-in-time snapshots.
-For instant balance change notifications, subscribe to WebSocket account streams:
+To receive a push message each time a balance changes, subscribe to WebSocket account streams:

 | Channel | Subscribe method | Use case |